-Christian doctor loses appeal against sacking over traditional view of the family
+Christian magistrate loses appeal against sacking over traditional view of the family

-A Christian doctor who was sacked as a non-executive NHS director and magistrate after saying that children do best with a mother and father has lost his appeal.
+A Christian who was sacked as a non-executive NHS director and magistrate after saying that children do best with a mother and father has lost his appeal.

 Richard Page now intends to take his case to the Supreme Court after the Court of Appeal ruled on Friday that his sackings were lawful.